crandas.script¶

 object

-A script represents a sequence of VDL commands, that can be automatically recorded, then approved, and later executed on a different VDL instance.
+A script represents a sequence of queries, that can be automatically recorded, then approved, and later executed on a different engine instance.
+Within the context of a script, each query is called a “step”, and it is assigned a number 0, 1, 2, …, called its

 script_step

-.The function of a script is to internally link the inputs/outputs of operations, so that for example the output of step 0 is the input to step 1.
+.The objective of a script is to internally link the inputs/outputs of operations, so that for example the output of step 0 is the input to step 1.

 An active (not-closed) script is either recording or executing.
 When recording, each crandas command that is executed and sent to the server is locally appended to a list, with a script_step that is one higher than the last script_step.
 When all of the desired commands have been run, the script can be saved to a JSON-formatted file using